 Apart from John though, it is a happy ending for just about everyone.
 I cannot help but think though, that when the honeymoon period is over, Jones will slowly realise the implications of the fact that he has spend the rest of his life, not on a beautiful farm with America's best cook, but in a tiny apartment with an unemployed shopaholic who cannot boil an egg.

 One last note - it was nice to see an intelligent and well-spoken black man early on in Christmas in Connecticut, especially after all the negative portrayals I have seen in other old movies I have watched recently.
-I suspect that at the time, his eloquence might have been intended to be ironic, but even so, it was a step in the right direction.
+I suspect that at the time, his eloquence might have been intended to be ironic, but even so, at least it was a step in the right direction.

 Christmas in Connecticut was remade in 1992, directed by Arnold Schwarzenegger (really - feel free to look it up if you don't believe me).
 It starred Dyan Cannon, Kris Kristofferson, and Tony Curtis.
 It was not a success.
 Perhaps it would have been more popular if Arnie had incorporated a few of the things that had proved so popular in his own movies.

 Here are the top ten changes that Arnie should have included in his remake: